mrft/itr8/ROADMAP.md

 This does not make sense if we state that we want to embrace this standard.
 It is also not necessary, because we only need a generic pipe(...) function instead of an object method.
-That way, we can pipe everything (not just things related to this library), and it will be easy to replace once the pipe syntax is fanally added to javascript (possibly '|>').
+That way, we can pipe everything (not just things related to this library), and it will be easy to replace once the pipe syntax is finally added to javascript (possibly '|>').

 So instead of writing.